 Some crypto payroll platforms, however, also offer direct conversion services to streamline this process for payroll purposes.

-What’s the best crypto payroll service?
+What is the best crypto payroll platform?

 Rise simplifies hiring, onboarding, and paying international teams with a mix of fiat and cryptocurrency options, ensuring compliance across over 190 countries.